Prison reform: Rehabilitation, reform and correction

 ("Reform" here refers to reform of the individual, not the reform of the penal system.)
 The goal is to "repair" the deficiencies in the individual and return them as productive members of society.
 Education, work skills, deferred gratification, treating others with respect, and self-discipline are stressed.
 Younger criminals who have committed fewer and less severe crimes are most likely to be successfully reformed.
+Art therapy is also considered to be beneficial for working with challenging prison demographics.
 "Reform schools" and "boot camps" are set up according to this model.
 One criticism of this model is that criminals are rewarded with training and other items which would not have been available to them had they not committed a crime.

+Art therapy is a method of rehabilitation employed across the United States, especially in California.
+San Quentin Rehabilitation Center, formally known as San Quentin State Prison, is the oldest prison in California.
+Although primarily known for death row, it has recently been reformed into a hub for many rehabilitation programs under Governor Gavin Newsom.
+The recognition of the benefits of art therapy began as at least as early as 1840.
+California has implemented an Arts in Corrections program focused on providing incarcerated individuals across 35 adult facilities with the tools to express themselves visually, musically, and in writing.
+States like Colorado and Florida have provided similar resources to other facilities through adjacent initiatives like the FSU Art Therapy in Prisons Program.
+There have been significant associations made between rehabilitative programs and reduced recidivism rates, but some groups think it's important to emphasize right to participate in these art programs without the focus only being on reintegration to society.